 These values are fundamental for creating respectful and safe environments.
 For this reason, they are present in the internal and external processes of the British Council.

 We focus on six characteristics that construct the identity of people, which are related to each other and, together with their socio-economic situation and geographical location.
 These characteristics are:

 - Sexual identity

 How do we promote EDI?

-All our actions have as a focus: the equity, diversion, and inclusion policy and the equity, diversion, and inclusion strategy.
+All our actions have as a focus: the equality, diversity, and inclusion policy and the equality, diversity, and inclusion strategy.
 These guidelines explain our position, with which we help our employees and allies to understand the business, moral, and legal arguments for our commitment to equality.

 EDI Working Environment